 Travel To A New Place

 While some people thrive on routine and consistency, this can become boring in a relationship.
-One way to have fun with your partner is to change things up, be spontaneous.
+One way to have fun with your partner is to change things up and be spontaneous.
 If Tuesday night, is usually taco night, maybe go out and get pizza after work.
 Instead of doing chores first thing on Saturday, stay in bed and cuddle a little longer.
 Change up Friday night by building a fort or setting up a tent and camping out in the living room.
 If you think of an idea, go with it.
 Create some fun.

 For more ideas on how to incorporate fun into your relationship, check out my past blog “Exciting Ways To Bond With Your Partner this Summer”.